isaacfreeman/kakano-obsidian-theme/README.md

 - **Strong color**
   When Obsidian is at the core of your workflow, you want to be able to quickly locate its window.
 Kakano's design begins with the ability to choose a base color for the background so Obsidian stands out visually from other windows.
 If you have different vaults for different areas of your life, you can give them a strong color distinction.
 Kakano generates shades and gradients of the base color automatically.
 - **Help new users**
   Obsidian can be intimidating for new users.
-I think a good way to help with this is to clarify which parts of the window are your content (white background, strong contrast) and which are navigation and other controls (colored background, lower contrast).
+To simplify the user interface, Kakano provides a clear visual distinction between your content (white background, strong contrast) and other controls (colored background, lower contrast).
 Making Obsidian easier for new users also reduces cognitive load and distraction for more experienced users.
 - **Standardise controls**
   Obsidian’s exuberant plugin scene is fantastic, but it also means that there’s a lot of inconsistency in the design of controls and modals – even between core plugins.
 I’ve tried to find ways to make similar controls have similar appearance.
 Likewise, I’ve aimed to follow conventions from the underlying OS, such as having close controls on the left on macOS.
 - **Be opinionated enough**